 David earned his undergraduate degree at Marquette University in 1985 and his J.D. from Loyola University Chicago School of Law in 1988.
 He is a proud alum of St. Ignatius College Prep in Chicago.

 Elizabeth Gallagher-Coolidge, Director

-Ms. Elizabeth Gallagher-Coolidge is the Managing Director PNC Capital Markets LLC in Chicago.
-She began her career in the public finance industry more than 24 years ago, working her way from an institutional bond salesperson at a local bank to head of the Capital Markets Public Finance Group for the Chicago office at PNC in February 2013.
+Ms. Coolidge recently joined UBS Financial Services Inc. as Managing Director and Head of the Public Finance Central Region.
+She began her career in the public finance industry more than 28 years ago, working her way from an institutional bond salesperson at a local bank to head of the Capital Markets Public Finance Group for the Chicago office at PNC in February 2013.